newresu/fit-tnt/README.md

 The root cause seems to be very-ill-conditioned matrices.
 [Related post.](https://math.stackexchange.com/questions/730421/is-aat-a-positive-definite-symmetric-matrix)

 The pseudoInverse will do better since the condition number is the square root of the normal equations (used by TNT.)

-Enabling `{pseudoInverseFallback:true}` and it will solve it in the cases where TNT fails.

 I suspect that one could add the value in the diagonal in a smarter way, so that no value in $L$ is very near $0$, but it's hard to know what this implies for the accuracy.